 Most of the surveys have been involved with operationalizing it instead of defining it.
 In accordance with Locke 1969, such a procedure explains that a definite relationship works, although it tells nothing about why it works.
 This appears to be the condition with job satisfaction.
 Researchers have been more concerned in selecting the units of measurement from various available factors, but not much by way of job satisfaction has been tried.
 One would consider the acceptance of a definition of job satisfaction as a forerunner for the election of the unit of measurement.

 Causes of Job Satisfaction

-Causes of job satisfaction are very much recognized in today’s modern world as job satisfaction is a positive feeling and every organization is trying their best in creating job satisfaction among their employees because it is clear to every organization that the satisfied force is the most productive force, and the most productive force gives competitive power into the market.
+Causes of job satisfaction are very much recognized in today’s modern world as job satisfaction is a positive feeling.
+Every organization is trying its best in creating job satisfaction among its employees because it is clear to every organization that the satisfied force is the most productive force.
+The most productive workforce gives competitive power into the market.

 - Almost everyone wants a job we believe will satisfy us.
 However, no job is perfect; we generally have to adjust our job attributes.